Terms and Conditions

 20. Changes to these conditions

-If the Client does not agree with the revised version of the Conditions or any part of it, the Client may terminate this agreement on notice in writing in accordance with clause 13.3 during that period of 60 days’ notice.
-If the Client does not terminate this agreement and the Client continues to use their account with SCEL the client will be deemed to have accepted and will with effect from 60 days after the Changes Notice be bound by the revised version of these Conditions.
+20.2.
+At least two months prior to the Effective Date concerned the new version of the Conditions will be provided by SCEL to the Client by email to the Registered Email Address for the Client’s account.
+If the Client does not agree with the revised version of the Conditions or any part of it, the Client may terminate this agreement on notice in writing in accordance with clause 13.3.
+If the Client does not terminate this agreement prior to the Effective Date and the Client continues to use their account with SCEL the client will be deemed to have accepted and will be bound by the revised version of these Conditions.

 21. Other legal notices